AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Classification Systems
 ======================

-This section provides access to the Thesauri and other directories used within the catalogue.
-It is split into three subsections.
+This section provides access to the Thesauri and other Categories used within the catalog.
+It is split into two subsections.

 Thesaurus
 ---------

-Thesauri in rdf (skos) format can be managed or added here.
-It is also possible to interrogate the existing thesauri loaded into the catalogue.
+Thesauri in SKOS format (XML or RDF extensions) can be managed or added here.
+It is also possible to interrogate the existing thesauri loaded into the catalog.

 |image14|

 Figure 6.1.1: The thesaurus subsection showing the customised Scottish Regions thesaurus

-Selecting a thesaurus from the list provides further information about it. **The settings here should not be changed as they will affect the working of the catalogue.**
+Selecting a thesaurus from the list provides further information about it. **The settings here should not be changed as they will affect the working of the catalog.**

 It is possible to add additional thesauri by clicking the "Add thesaurus" link.
 The options are as follows:

-* New thesaurus- build one from scratch in Geonetwork
-* From local file- upload a thesaurus in rdf (skos) format from your local hard drive
-* From URL- provide a link to a compatible thesaurus online
 * From registry
+* From local file - upload a thesaurus in SKOS format (XML or RDF extensions) from your local hard drive
+* From URL - provide a link to a compatible thesaurus online
+* New thesaurus - build one from scratch in Geonetwork

 Directories
 -----------